authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 # Goals for BIMI

-As stated in other BIMI drafts, BIMI intends to advance DMARC adoption by granting a sending party brand impressions as long as the message passes authentication mechanisms and and meets other receiver qualifications (reputation, encryption, whitelisting, et cetera).
+As stated in other BIMI drafts, BIMI intends to advance email authentication by granting a sending party brand impressions as long as the message passes authentication mechanisms and and meets other receiver qualifications (reputation, encryption, whitelisting, et cetera).
 DMARC currently has wide